Sophrinix/GOF-TUI/README.md

 3. **User Interface**: Bubble Tea handles the rendering and user input, creating a responsive TUI.
 4. **Game Logic**: The core Game of Life rules are implemented in the `nextGeneration` function.

-## Learning Outcomes

-This project serves as an excellent example of:

-- Building interactive TUIs with Go
-- Implementing classic algorithms in a visual, engaging manner
-- Structuring an application using the Bubble Tea framework
-- Having fun using an enjoyable framework

 ## Getting Started